BMCBCC/NExtSEEK/README.md

 We recommend installing NExtSEEK on Ubuntu.

-If you attempt to install NExtSEEK on RHEL 9> and you encounter issues installing the `mysqlclient` Python package, install `mariadb-connector-c-devel` using your system's package manager.
+If you attempt to install NExtSEEK on RHEL 9 or above and you encounter issues installing the `mysqlclient` Python package, install `mariadb-connector-c-devel` using your system's package manager.
 For example:

 ```bash
 sudo yum install mariadb-connector-c-devel